ARM-software/arm-systemready/IR/README.md

 ## Security Implication
-Arm Enterprise ACS test suite may run at higher privilege level.
+Arm SystemReady IR ACS test suite may run at higher privilege level.
 An attacker may utilize these tests as a means to elevate privilege which can potentially reveal the platform security assets.
 To prevent the leakage of secure information, it is strongly recommended that the ACS test suite is run only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.

-## License

-Arm Enterprise ACS is distributed under Apache v2.0 License.

 ## Feedback, contributions, and support